Phone-hacking trial: Andy Coulson quizzed over 'dark arts'

 Asked whether, given that he did not know at the time that hacking was a crime, he "would have had any problems with it", he replied: "I would have thought it was intrusive.

-"I would have thought that it was a breach of privacy, and I also would have thought that it was lazy journalism."'No interference'
+"I would have thought that it was a breach of privacy, and I also would have thought that it was lazy journalism."

 Mr Coulson was asked about the paper's relationship with the police.

 He said "catching criminals" was part of its "DNA" and that meant working closely with the police on many stories.